Updated May 29 2021

 Before or after your mine tour you can pan for gold at a nearby stream and pond.
 You can pan for gold all day until the mine closes if you want.
 We found a lot of fools gold (the mineral pyrite that looks a lot like gold flakes) but no real gold.

 The price for the mine tour and gold panning is $35.
 It is expensive but was the most informative and interesting mining tour we’ve experienced so far.
-Options for free activities in a ski resort town are limited.
-But, there are some available you can read about in this post.
+Most activities are expensive around Breckenridge.
+But, there are actually some fun free things to do in the summer.

-For more tour information visit The Country Boy Mine’s website.
+To book your mine tour visit The Country Boy Mine’s website.

 Georgetown Loop Railroad With Everett Mine Tour